top of page

 I mean if you look at it all it can be definitely too much but if you really just say, I know that say hemp is better than I don't know other stuff like you just like you just choose like more it you know, just like make those little give yourself like some little things that Hoops I guess that the things you buy need to jump through before you feel like you know it's good enough for you.

-Like, you guys are saying is you're voting for them and you want them to continue to produce those materials because it is a better quality and better for the environment, right?
+Like, you guys are saying is you're voting for them and you want them to continue to produce those materials because it is a better quality and better for the environment.

 And just overall, I just gives you way more confidence to be able to, like return to that brand again, and again, and I think that's It's actually where a lot of business is, you know, leaning into this are, they've got to have like, we know, right?